eMapR/LT-GEE/README.md

 }
 ```

-5. Concatenate the image collection to the LandTrendr run parameter dictionary
+5. Append the image collection to the LandTrendr run parameter dictionary

 ```javascript
 run_params.timeSeries = srCollection;